Guide to crowdfunding & the best platforms for it

 Patreon is a unique membership platform that provides backers with subscription products from the artists and creators they support.

 One of the leading startup investment platforms.
-It allows even small investments such as $10 offering business securities instead.
+It allows even small investments such as $10 to offer business securities instead.
 Most startups on Republic use security called Crowd SAFE – a specific version of SAFE, a financial instrument widely used by angels and VCs investing in startups.
 The website boasts a high 95-percentage of all campaigns ending successfully.
 It is a part of a family of startup platforms that includes AngelList and Product Hunt.

 Microventures platform specializes in Regulation Crowdfunding which means that both accredited and non-accredited investors have the opportunity to put their money in early-stage organizations.
 It is one of the intermediary merchants enrolled by the Financial Industry Regulatory Authority (FINRA).
-It has a good reputation being one of the first websites of the kind and standing behind such famous corporate fundraisers as Facebook and Twitter.
+It has a good reputation for being one of the first websites of the kind and standing behind such famous corporate fundraisers as Facebook and Twitter.

 WeFunder gives US corporations and LLCs access to more than 150,000 registered investors.
 However, this priority is quite expensive.
 While creating a profile is free, hosting a fundraising campaign itself costs $195.